-The BASI Level 2 is a gateway qualification which allows you to work in a mountain environment.
-It s recognised all over the globe and is a the next step in building a career as a ski instructor.
+The BASI Level 2 exam is the next qualification from Level 1, which allows you to work in a mountain environment.
+It’s recognised all over the globe and is the next step in building a career as a ski instructor.
 Here’s a breakdown of what to expect.

 The qualification is made up of just two modules (all of which are included in our Residential BASI 1 and 2 courses);

 - Successful completion of Alpine BASI Level 1 qualification

 - A further 35 hours Ski School experience (70 should be logged in total after your BASI Level 1 exam)